Last Updated on September 17, 2021 by Grow with Bovees

 Short answer: yes.

-Longer answer: as a native of Central America and the Caribbean, Philodendron Micans thrive where humidity is higher.
+Longer answer: as a native of Central America and the Caribbean, Philodendron Micans thrive where the humidity is higher.
 You will not find them growing naturally in places like Southern California.
 Or Death Valley.

 Should I mist my Philodendron Micans?